How to Balance Repair and Maintenance to Maximize Asset Uptime

 If a repair or maintenance expense makes equipment better than it was, restores it to its original condition or adapts it for a different or new use, a company must capitalize that expense.
 If it does not fall into these specific categories, a company expends the full amount in the same year if it does not exceed the financial thresholds as required by the IRS.

-A CMMS software like Coast is designed to help with all aspects of your maintenance, repair and overhaul (MRO) strategy.
-Maintenance teams can use it for asset management, spare parts inventory management and work order management.
+A top CMMS software like Coast is designed to help maintenance managers oversee their maintenance, repair and overhaul (MRO) program.
+A CMMS centralizes data to inform strategic planning for asset management, spare parts inventory management and work order management.

-Through automation, team members are alerted to emergency repairs or planned maintenance tasks, while the software also stores information such as inspection checklists or equipment manufacturer guidelines.
+Through automation, maintenance department members are alerted to emergency repairs or planned maintenance tasks, while the software also stores information such as inspection checklists or equipment manufacturer guidelines.
 All of these components help reduce disruptions in your overall business operations that result in cost savings in the long run.

 Why worry when you can Coast?